 Our lab has diverse interests in avian evolution.
 A common theme is how life history influences evolutionary dynamics — including the process of speciation, the evolution of geographic range, and the adaptation of birds to global climate change.
 Our research is field-, lab- and specimen-based, both leveraging and contributing to the scientific capacity of museum research collections.

-Explore just a few of our ongoing projects below:
+Explore a few of our ongoing projects below:

-Explore just a few of our ongoing projects below:
+Explore a few of our ongoing projects below:

-Our study system for this project is the North American boreal forest belt, which is home to a diverse array of passerines with variable migratory strategies and has few biogeographic barriers to constrain dispersal.
-Below is footage from one of our recent field sites.
-Video © Brett Benz.
+Our primary study system for this project is the North American boreal forest belt, which is home to a diverse array of passerines with variable migratory strategies. |

 Magnetoreception and the evolution of migration